Diyckstra/terraform-provider-deyckstra/website/docs/r/instance.md

 # Resource: aws_instance

-Provides an EC2 instance resource.
+Manages an EC2 instance.
 This allows instances to be created, updated, and deleted.
 Instances also support [provisioning].

 ## Example Usage